sjavaheri/Purposeful/README.md

 ## Features
 Post project ideas or problems with optional payment Browse and filter project ideas
-Communicate with project owners via a chat system
+Communicate with project owners and and request to collaborate on ideas

 ## Team Members
 Wassim Jabbour